 Grades are determined based on the number of points a student earns on the Educational Agreement form in addition to the field instructor narrative, and verbal and written input from all parties involved in field instruction.
-(See Section 11.08 for full details.)
+The following definitions have been established for grading in field instruction courses.